Overview

 • Conduct research and evaluate information by methods appropriate to academic and professional media contexts.

-• Live with grit, determination, and direction.
+• Live with grit, determination, and direction to achieve bold goals.

 While students take courses from all areas, MSP majors must select one of the following concentrations: